Georgia's Online Cancer Information Center

 • Reduce mortality rates from colorectal cancer in the state

-THE REACH: Currently the program is being implemented at 18 healthcare clinics within the boundaries of three Federally Qualified Health Centers (FQHCs):
+THE REACH: Currently the program is being implemented at 20 healthcare clinics within the boundaries of three Federally Qualified Health Centers (FQHCs):

 • Implemented monthly Colorectal Cancer Screening TeleECHO Program accessed by providers in Georgia and throughout the country.

-• Increased Colorectal Cancer screening: In 2022, an additional 715 patients were screened at our SW Georgia clinics and additional 497 patients were screened at our SE Georgia clinics.
+• Increased Colorectal Cancer screening: In 2022, an additional 715 patients were screened at our SW Georgia clinics and an additional 497 patients were screened at our SE Georgia clinics.

-• Enhanced in person site visits among partners to the various clinics in the Southwest and Southeast parts of Georgia.
+• Enhanced in-person site visits among partners to the various clinics in the Southwest and Southeast parts of Georgia.

 • Identified a new partner in Savannah to join the GCRCCP in Program Year 4.